MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-process-sales-returns-cancellations.md

 ---
-title: Process Sales Returns or Cancellations | Microsoft Docs
+title: Process Sales Returns or Cancellations
-description: Describes how to create a sales credit memo, directly or through a sales return order, to process a return, cancellation, or reimbursement for items or services you have been received payment for.
+description: Describes how to create a sales credit memo to process a return, cancellation, or reimbursement for items or services you have been received payment for.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual